eveyuyi/Kaimaoge.github.io/index.md

 ## News

 - Jul.
+2020: Our paper Multi-agent Graph Reinforcement Learning for Connected Automated Driving was accepted for the ICML workshop on AI for Autonomous Driving.

+- Jul.
 2020: [Code](https://github.com/Kaimaoge/SUMO-DVSL) release for our paper "Differential variable speed limits control for freeway recurrent bottlenecks via deep actor-critic algorithm".

 - Jun.
 2020: [Code](https://github.com/lryz0612/Transfer_DRL_EMS) release for our paper "Cross type transfer for deep reinforcement learning based hybrid electric vehicle energy management".
 This project provides several examples on using python to model HEV powertrains.